amree/amree.github.io/_posts/2009-07-22-how-to-enable-mysql-support-in-qt-sdk-for-linux.markdown

 		}

-	You should get these outputs when you ran the application:
+	You should get `QMYSQL` in the outputs when you ran the application:

 		("QSQLITE", "QMYSQL3", "QMYSQL")

-That's it, good luck!
+You can find my info at [http://qt-project.org/doc/qt-4.8/sql-driver.html](http://qt-project.org/doc/qt-4.8/sql-driver.html).